 “Fatal Film ‘Stunt.'”
 Times [London] (16 Aug.
 1922): 8.

 “Hall of Fame.”
 Motion Picture Magazine (Dec.
 1918): 12-13.

 Johnson, Kevin B. “Fascinations for the Nation: American Serial Film, Czechoslovakia, and the Afterlives of Pearl White.”
 In Exporting Pauline: Pearl White and the Serial Craze.
 Ed.
 Marina Dahlquist.
-Bloomington: University of Illinois Press, 2013.
-126-159.
+Urbana: University of Illinois Press, 2013 126-159.

 Lauwick, Hervé.
 “La Vrai Pearl White.”
 Figaro (2 May 1921): 1.